 Applicants to the Full-Time MSIM program who have earned a professional or doctoral level degree from an accredited institution in the United States (PhD, MD, JD, etc.) are not required to submit GRE or GMAT scores.
 Having a master's degree does not provide exemption from the GRE/GMAT requirement.

-Applicants to the Mid-Career MSIM program who have substantial relevant work experience, beyond the minimum 5 years, or those who have a master’s degree, may petition to waive the GRE/GMAT requirement by providing additional information in the extenuating circumstances part of the application.
-Students intending to petition to waive the requirement are encouraged to consult with the admissions counselor prior to the application deadline.
+Applicants to the Mid-Career MSIM program who have substantial relevant work experience, beyond the minimum 5 years, or those who have a master’s degree, may request to waive the GRE/GMAT requirement by submitting a short petition in the extenuating circumstances part of the application.
+The petition should address why the requirement should be waived, using evidence from the applicant's academic and work history.

 English Language Proficiency Requirement for Non-Native English Speakers